dougpark/parkhillfw/docs/feature_creep.md

 - x directory default sort by resident last name or street name?
 - x directory blank until first search?
 No

+Login:
+- magic link update to not login automatically on click to the email link, instead show a "Click to Confirm Login" button.

 Photo Pages:
 - x Gallery page
 - x Event pages